mikkocaguiat/mikkocaguiat-tech/README.md

         gtag('config', 'UA-165274410-1');<br/>
     &lt;/script&gt;<br/>
     &lt;!-- END OF GOOGLE Analytics -- &gt;<br/>
+6. Always use Google Search Console to index your website
- 6. PUT USER ID CONSENT TO USERS. - work in progress
+7. PUT USER ID CONSENT TO USERS. - work in progress
- 7. PUT COOKIE NOTIFICATION - work in progress
+8. PUT COOKIE NOTIFICATION - work in progress
 <hr/>
 OFFICIAL COLOR PALLETES AS OF <br/>
 ###### Sat May 2 23:33:42 CST 2020